 Nike Dri-Fit Trademark

-As you can see, the assigned trademarks span a wide variety of product types including caps, dress, headbands, pants, shorts, oh and of course- t-shirts.
+As you can see, the assigned trademarks span a wide variety of product types.
+These include caps, dress, headbands, pants, shorts, oh and of course- t-shirts.

 No doubt, there is a good amount of technology that goes into the creation of some clothing products, but I’d like to see a little more balance here and less consumer confusion.

-Of course, if the products didn’t sound cool, we probably wouldn’t be interested in learning about or buying them, so a part of me understands and appreciates the need for companies to do this.
+Of course, if the products didn’t sound cool, we probably wouldn’t be learning anything about them, or buying them.
+So a part of me understands and appreciates the need for companies to do this.

 So What Is It Really?